PaskaPinishkes/hid-mitm-plus/README.md

-# hid-mitm
+# hid-mitm-plus

 Sysmodule mitming the Horizon hid (human interface device) services.

 # Disclaimer:
-This sysmodule is in **beta**!
+This sysmodule is in **beta** and is a **work in progress**!
 Problems are to be expected.
-If you encounter any that aren't listed in the known issues section please report it [here](https://github.com/jakibaki/hid-mitm/issues) if nobody else did already.
+If you encounter any that aren't listed in the known issues section please report it [here](https://github.com/PaskaPinishkes/hid-mitm-plus/issues) if nobody else did already.
+The added code in both the sysmodule and python proxy is a mess, so any tips on how to fix it is welcomed!

 # Features
+* Use custom gamepads on your nintendo switch by using your pc as a proxy (Take in mind that this sysmodule isn't retrocompatible with the original hid-mitm proxies).

 * Rebind buttons on your gamepads.

-* Use custom gamepads on your nintendo switch by using your phone/pc as a proxy.
+[UNTESTED AFTER CHANGES]

 # Setup
 While hid-mitm will work perfectly fine on stock atmosphere and possibly reinx the recommended setup is to download the latest [Kosmos](https://github.com/AtlasNX/Kosmos) since it comes preconfigured with the awesome Kosmos Toolbox which allows you to easily configure hid-mitm.